 Graduates from our department have gone on to make significant contributions to South Africa’s social and political transformation, among them Philip Dexter, formerly Executive Director of NEDLAC; N. Barney Pityana, Vice-Chancellor of UNISA; Darrel Wratten, founder and director of the Consumer Information Agency (CIA); Jannie Hofmeyer, Founder and Director of Research Surveys; and Ruben Richards, head of the Scorpions Unit in the Western Cape.

-The Department of Religious Studies is located in Room 5.40, Leslie Social Science Building at the heart of the University's Upper Campus.
+The Department for the Study of Religion is located in Room 5.40, Leslie Social Science Building at the heart of the University's Upper Campus.